 We thank Eric Friedman for his review of the manuscript.
 Publication charges for this article were waived due to the ongoing pandemic of COVID-19.

-Whitmee S 2015.
+Whitmee S et al. 2015.
 Safeguarding human health in the anthropocene epoch: report of The Rockefeller Foundation–Lancet Commission on planetary health.
 Lancet 386: 1973–2028.

 Ryan SJ, Carlson CJ, Mordecai EA, Johnson LR, 2019.
 Global expansion and redistribution of Aedes-borne virus transmission risk with climate change.
 PLoS Negl Trop Dis 13: e0007213.